Orion1071/ecg_project_2/README.md

 ___
 ## Goal

 The goal of this research is to implement a machine learning model in a embedded system using tensorflow framework that can perform classification on device in real-time.
 The next step is to collect the data to compare the performance between the training computer and embedded system to classify the testing data.
+It is in the interest to find out if there are any other ML model that is suitable than current CNN model, assuming it uses the same input data (not preprocessed data).
+At the end, it is in plan to develop the finished product must be able to take-in raw data, preprocess, classify all on the board.

 The standard benchmark will be the performance of the model specified in ths paper (https://arxiv.org/pdf/1710.06122.pdf).